Crypto ATMs are popping up throughout California

 “So as an industry, we’re trying actively to prevent that to the best of our ability.”

-Hays at Americans for Financial Reform says there may be nothing untoward about most crypto transactions.
+Hays at Americans for Financial Reform said there may be nothing untoward about most crypto transactions.
 But he emphasizes that largely unregulated digital currencies are often more like gambling than investing.